 |For Men or Women:||Men|

-The shoes are easy to put on and take off, which is very convenient when you are kayaking.
+The shoes are easy to put on and take off, which is very convenient for kayaking.
 There is an easy pull loop on the back of the shoe, and the bungee lacing helps you get a comfortable, snug fit.

-The sole is durable, rugged, flexible, and will protect your feet from rocks and other objects.
+The sole is durable, rugged, and flexible, and will protect your feet from rocks and other objects.
 These shoes are slip-resistant, which is great for kayaking.
-The sole of the shoe has extra rubber pods placed where you need them most to help with slipping.
+The shoe’s sole has extra rubber pods placed where you need them most to help with slipping.

 Designed to keep your feet cool